How to Configure Virtual Network Editor in VMware Workstation

 To configure the port in VMware software, click on the VMnet and then the NAT Settings.

-You can do port forwarding in the NAT Settings window.
+You can forward the port in the NAT Settings window.

 Host-Only (Connect VMs Internally in a Private Network)

-Host-Only configuration is used to allow VMs to communicate with each other and to include them in the physical network.
-Host-Only configuration is often used for advanced network topologies.
-For example, you can use the Host-Only configuration to separate machines into different networks to better understand the Cisco Routers with the GNS3 simulator program you used while preparing for Cisco exams.
+A host-only configuration is used to allow VMs to communicate with each other and to include them in the physical network.
+Host-only configuration is often used for advanced network topologies.
+For example, you can use the Host-Only configuration to separate machines into different networks to understand better the Cisco Routers with the GNS3 simulator program you used while preparing for Cisco exams.

 If you configure the Host-Only option for a particular VMnet on the adapter configuration program, you must also select that VMnet on the VM.